solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 ### 3. Install Dependencies

-We will need to add in our Solana dependencies.
+We will need to import our Solana dependencies.
 [The Solana Mobile docs provide a nice list of packages](https://docs.solanamobile.com/react-native/setup) and explanations for why we need them: